2023 Most Popular Funeral & Mortuary Science Undergraduate Certificate Trade Schools in the Southeast Region

 Women make up 64% of the mortuary science majors at the school.

 You’ll be in good company if you decide to attend John A Gupton College.
 It ranked #3 on our 2023 Most Popular Funeral & Mortuary Science Undergraduate Certificate Trade Schools in the Southeast Region list.
-Located in the city of Nashville, John A Gupton College is a private not-for-profit school with a small student population.
+Located in the large city of Nashville, John A Gupton College is a private not-for-profit school with a small student population.

 About 43% of the students majoring in mortuary science at the school are women while 57% are male.

 The in-demand undergraduate certificate programs at Delgado Community College helped the school earn the #5 place on this year’s ranking of the most popular funeral & mortuary science schools in the Southeast Region .
-Located in the city of New Orleans, Delgado Community College is a public school with a fairly large student population.
+Located in the city of New Orleans, Delgado Community College is a public college with a large student population.

 Women make up 86% of the mortuary science majors at the school.